pb24578/html5-msoy/README.md

 To see the production processes running, execute ```pm2 list```.
 To end any of those processes, execute ```pm2 delete <name>```.

 # To Do
-Use https://github.com/davidfig/pixi-viewport to set the PixiJS VCam.
-- Make screen height and width equal to the width and height of the pixi app screen.
-- Make world height equal to the height of the pixi app screen.
-- Make world width equal to the width of the background the user uploads.
-- Disable wheel.
-- Set clamp to true, clamp both x and y so the user cannot view passed it.
+Create a class that extends AnimatedSprite such as in this example: https://github.com/pixijs/pixi.js/issues/6271.
+- Make a class for Entity: Avatar extends Entity, Toy extends Entity, Furniture extends Entity, etc.

 Compress sprite sheet images before uploading it to the server.
 Look at this Stackoverflow https://stackoverflow.com/questions/33077804/losslessly-compressing-images-on-django example to see how it's done in Django.
 This will significantly help improve load times whenever loading the sprite sheets.

-Create a class that extends AnimatedSprite such as in this example: https://github.com/pixijs/pixi.js/issues/6271.
-- Make one for Avatar, Toy, Furniture, etc.
+Minify an entity's javascript files using https://github.com/wilsonzlin/minify-html/tree/master/python.

+Minify the texture.json file using this small script https://gist.github.com/KinoAR/a5cf8a207529ee643389c4462ebf13cd.

 Execute entity code (such as Avatar, Toys, etc.) in a WebWorker.
 You can post messages and receive messages from the main thread to the web worker and vice versa, which is very helpful if you want to execute code at certain frames of the Sprite.